SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 "Why pink?"

-"It's the most common color, coat, mane, tails, cutie mark, it's everywhere."
+"It's the most common color: coat, mane, tails, cutie mark, it's everywhere."

 "That seems crazy, like putting a tax on being cute."